bitprj/bitproject/teams/onboarding/developer-relations/manager.md

 ### 2. Follow-up 1-1 Meeting

 About one week after completing your assigned issue on GitHub, you will have a follow-up 1-1 meeting with the President and Director.
-You should be notified via email or Slack about the details of the meeting.
+You should be notified via Slack about the details of the meeting.
+You will present the task that you were assigned in the first 1-1 with Kevin.